Skip to content

 Applicants must have GCSE English language and mathematics at a minimum of grade C or grade 4.

-If English is not your first language you will require a recognised Level 2 English language qualification or an IELTS score of 5.5 (with 5.5 minimum in each skill) or an equivalent English Language qualification.
+If English is not your first language you will require a recognised Level 2 English language qualification or an IELTS score of 5.5 (with 5.5 minimum in each skill) or an equivalent English language qualification.

 Placements